 MIXED USE: A building or parcel containing two or more principal uses allowed as permitted or conditional uses in the district in which the building or parcel is located.
 A mixed use shall be reviewed as a conditional use in all zoning districts in which mixed uses are allowed, regardless of the mix of uses.
 See also ACCESSORY USE, PRINCIPAL USE.

 MOBILE HOME: A structure, transportable in one or more sections, which is built on a permanent chassis and designed to be used with or without a permanent foundation when connected to the required utilities.
 It does not include recreational vehicles or travel trailers.
+Also sometimes referred to as a manufactured home.

 MOBILE HOME PARK: A parcel of land under single or common ownership or control which contains, or is designed, laid out or adapted to accommodate two or more mobile homes.